Jha2508/FlexMoneyTask/README.md

 # FlexMoney Assignment for internship 2023

 ## Tech stack used
-This assignment has simply used reactJS, CSS, Bootstrap, Javascript, Firebase Database- Firestore and for hosting , the firebase hosting has been taken into consideration.The screenshots for the website's Desktop and mobile view have been attached with this repository itself.
+This assignment has simply used reactJS, CSS, Bootstrap, Javascript, Firebase Database- Firestore and for hosting , the  netlify has been taken into consideration.The screenshots for the website's Desktop and mobile view have been attached with this repository itself.
 Please find the screenshots below:
 ## Screenshots

 <hr>